 What Are Phthalates?

-Phthalates are a group of man-made, colorless, odorless, oily chemicals found in hundreds of products, including:
+Also known as phthalate esters, phthalates are a group of man-made, colorless, odorless, oily chemicals.

 - Children’s toys